react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

 The navigator requires React Native 0.79 or above is required.
 If you're using [Expo](https://expo.dev/), it requires SDK 53 or above.

-It also needs latest version of `react-native-screens`.
+It also needs `react-native-screens` 4.25.0 or above.
 If you're using Expo, make sure to use [development builds](https://docs.expo.dev/develop/development-builds/introduction/) instead of Expo Go to use the latest version of `react-native-screens`.

 ## Usage